 Snooping: Best small desk used by a Pulitzer Prize–winning journalist

 Just as most people reached the one-month mark of working from home during the coronavirus pandemic, Ashley Parker, a Pulitzer Prize–winning White House reporter for the Washington Post, took to Twitter looking for an in-stock desk.
 “I am losing my mind and don’t know how much longer I can work from my ‘left side of the bed’ home office,” she wrote.
-At just over 28-inches wide, complete with two drawers, her “gold standard” of small desks — the Dean Console by Safavieh — is sold out online, except at a couple of smaller sites.
-However, this desk from Mercury Row, which is available at several major retailers, is a pretty close dupe, down to the 28.3-inch width, double set of drawers, and comparable price tag.
+Parker had her eyes on this Safavieh desk, but it was sold out at the time.
+Not only is it back in stock, it’s on sale.

 Expert-Approved: Best standing desk according to chiropractors